TUDelft-CITG/MUDE/book/prob-design/overview.md

 - sometimes there are clear criteria
 - others not

+A little bit about the design process: there's an assessment, it's iterative, you eventually find something that meets a set of criteria.
+In probabilistic design, at least one of those criteria is a probability.

 Consider the safety factor approach, which compares load[^solicitation], $S$, to resistance, $R$, such that $FS=S/R$.

 There is also a safety margin.